Oz Park

 Oz Park is a public park in the Lincoln Park neighborhood of North Side, Chicago.
 It is located at 2021 North Burling Street, at the corner of Lincoln and Webster, just south of the Lincoln, Halsted, and Fullerton intersection.

 The park borders Lincoln Park High School and features many statues fashioned after characters in The Wizard of Oz, a book which was authored by Chicago reporter L. Frank Baum.
-It is open from 6 AM to 11 PM, and pets are allowed.

 History

 During the 1950s, the area surrounding what is now called Oz Park was in need of improvement.
-The City of Chicago gave the Lincoln Park Conservation Association permission to improve the community in the 1960s.
+The city of Chicago gave the Lincoln Park Conservation Association permission to improve the community in the 1960s.
 In 1974, the Chicago Park District acquired the land and began constructing a park.
 Lyman Frank Baum, a children's author and the creator of The Wonderful Wizard of Oz, was a resident of Chicago’s Humboldt Park in the 1890s.
 Remembering its former resident, fans of The Wizard of Oz would gather in the park for an Oz Festival to honor the famous book, movie, and author every year.
 The park was officially named Oz Park in 1976, The Oz Park Advisory Council raised the money to put sculptures of the Tin Man, Cowardly Lion, Scarecrow, and Dorothy and Toto by sculptor John Kearney in the Park.